klusta-team/klustaviewa/README.md

 ### Mac OS X and Linux

+On Linux, please **do not** use apt-get to install Python and the packages.
+Use Anaconda instead.

   * Step 1: [install Anaconda](http://continuum.io/downloads).

       * Download the adequate version (64 bits if possible).